Mandated Reporting

 What is Reportable to DFCS?

-Neglect– The failure to provide proper parental care or control, subsistence, education as required by law, or other care or control necessary for a child’s physical, mental, or emotional health or morals; the failure to provide a child with adequate supervision necessary for such child’s well-being; or the abandonment of a child by his or her parent, guardian, or legal custodian.
-(O.C.G.A. § 49-5-180(5)(B))
+- Child neglect- The failure to provide proper parental care, subsistence, education required by law, or other care needed for a child’s physical, mental, or emotional health; the failure to provide a child with adequate supervision; or the abandonment of a child by his or her parent, guardian, or legal custodian.
+(GA Code § 15-11-2 (48) (2022)

 How are Reports Handled?